How to manage WordPress user roles and capabilities

 In Multisite environments within the WordPress platform, user roles exhibit notable distinctions compared to standard single-site installations.
 WordPress Multisite network is a configuration that enables the management of multiple interconnected websites under a single administrative dashboard.
 In this context, user roles are tailored to accommodate the complex network structure and hierarchical relationships between sites.

 One significant divergence lies in introducing the “Super Admin” role, exclusive to Multisite setups.
-Super Admins occupy a central position, wielding comprehensive control over the entire network.
+The Super Admins are user role unique to WordPress multisite setup that occupy a central position, wielding comprehensive control over the entire network.
 They possess the authority to manage settings, sites, plugins, themes, and user roles across all interconnected sites.
 This role acts as the central administrator, ensuring consistent governance throughout the network.

 The default user roles in standard WordPress installations, such as Administrator, Editor, Author, Contributor, and Subscriber, retain their functionality within Multisite environments.
 However, they assume distinct dimensions within the network.
 For instance, an Administrator role within a single site gains prominence as it encompasses the authority to manage that site.
 In contrast, a Super Admin governs the entire network, including all interconnected sites.